Dangerous Golf: Development

 Prototyping for the game started with the palace concept with all the fine china that would be present, however they also took inspiration from the movie Clerks to come up with the idea of a gas station/convenience store as a setting.
 Ward noted they wanted to make a level taking place in a bakery shop, inspired by the Magnolia Bakery chain in New York, but believed they would have difficulty in simulating the destruction of foodstuffs for their first development effort, and see its potential as a future goal for the company.
 The amount of destruction they envisioned also helped them to recognize the capabilities of modern hardware to model and render detailed destruction, physics, and liquid interactions, the central element that would be needed in a Burnout successor.
 While a mobile game would have potentially given them the same lessons while also being an easier target for their small team, they felt they needed to be on the computer and console platforms, enabled by the capabilities of new Application programming interfaces provided by Epic Games and Nvidia.
 The team had originally started development using the Unity engine, but about ten months in switched to Epic's Unreal 4 engine which had more powerful capabilities for the game.
 Though none of the developers had worked with that engine before, they had technical help from developers at Epic's Guildford office.
 Additional middleware includes Nvidia's PhysX and APEX systems, and they further reviewed SIGGRAPH papers to find methods to better simulate and render the destruction caused by the player in a realistic manner.

 Development of Dangerous Golf has been wholly supported by personal funds from the company's founders, and they have not sought any publisher to aid in finances.
 According to Three Fields, if the game is successful enough for the company, they will begin working on their next project: a racing game.
 The developers announced that they had started work on this next project in July 2016.

 Dangerous Golf was originally set to be released in May 2016, but subsequently delayed; the game was released on 3 June 2016 for Microsoft Windows, PlayStation 4, and Xbox One.

 On release, the game had received criticism for some lacking features, such as a lack of keyboard and mouse controls.
 Three Fields has patched the game to addressed and add new features; a patch in July 2016 included adding an introductory tutorial video voiced by Ted Stryker, who had done similar narration for Burnout 3.

 Reception

 Dangerous Golf received "mixed or average" reviews, according to video game review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by only 21% of critics.
 It was compared to the Crash mode in the Burnout series.